MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Harden the AKS cluster to remove critical security risks associated with Kubernetes deployments.
   - Use [Pod Identities](/azure/aks/operator-best-practices-identity#use-pod-identities) and [Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure#usage) with [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to protect secrets, certificates, and connection strings.
   - Use [Managed Identities](/azure/aks/use-managed-identity) to avoid having to manage and rotate service principal credentials.
-  - Utilize [AAD integration](/azure/aks/managed-aad) to take advantage of centralized account management and passwords, application access management, and identity protection.
+  - Utilize [Azure Active Directory integration](/azure/aks/managed-aad) to take advantage of centralized account management and passwords, application access management, and identity protection.
-  - Use Kubernetes RBAC with AAD for [least privilege](/azure/aks/azure-ad-rbac), and minimize granting administrator privileges to protect configuration and secrets access.
+  - Use Kubernetes RBAC with Azure Active Directory for [least privilege](/azure/aks/azure-ad-rbac), and minimize granting administrator privileges to protect configuration and secrets access.
   - Limit access to the [Kubernetes cluster configuration](/azure/aks/control-kubeconfig-access) file with Azure role-based access control.
   - Limit access to [actions that containers can perform](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources).
     - Provide the least number of permissions, and avoid the use of root / privileged escalation.